 where $P_{\mathrm{th}}$ is the thermal gas pressure and $f_{\mathrm{dust}}$ the dust mass fraction remaining in the gas.
 They showed that warm H$_{2}$ gas is formed in the collision front of the Stephan's Quintet even at its age after the collision of 5 $\times$ 10$^{5}$ years.
-Furthermore, time scales for the formation of CO and cold H$_{2}$ takes only $\sim$ 10$^{5}$ years after temperature of the postshock gas becomes below 10$^{4}$ K (see, \citet{Guillard09} Fig.C.2).
-Taking into account for this fact, it is not surprising that plenty cold H$_{2}$ gas and CO gas are made in interacting galaxies with the age of the interaction much longer than the Stephan's Quintet.
-In our observational results, the overlap region of VV~254 would be the case that can be explained with this idea.
-Although strong shock should be prevailed on there because VV~254 collides the head-on collision, molecular gas can be formed from ionized gas in a short time which is also briefly mentioned in \citet{Braine04}.
-In addition, $f_{\mathrm{mol}}$ should vary with location because the time scale of the formation of molecular gas is depend upon a pre-shock gas density and time after the collision also differs according to the location.
+Furthermore, time-scales for the formation of CO and cold H$_{2}$ take only $\sim$ 10$^{5}$ years after temperature of the postshock gas falls below 10$^{4}$ K (see, \citet{Guillard09} figure C.2).
+Taking this fact into account, it is not surprising that plenty of cold H$_{2}$ gas and CO gas is made in interacting galaxies with the age of the interaction being much longer than Stephan's Quintet.
+In our observational results, the overlapping region of VV 254 would be the case that can be explainable with this idea.
+Although strong shock should prevail there because VV 254 undergoes a head-on collision, molecular gas can be formed from ionised gas in a short time, something that is also briefly mentioned in \citet{Braine04}.
+Besides, $f_{\mathrm{mol}}$ should vary with the location because the time-scale of the formation of molecular gas depends upon a pre-shock gas density and time after the collision also differs according to the location.
 Thus, the dispersion of $f_{\mathrm{mol}}$ at the same surface density of total gas is expected to become large in interacting galaxies under the existence of the shock.
-From the view of chemical time scale, it is not ruled out that high $f_{\mathrm{mol}}$ seen in interacting galaxies is achieved by the shock induced by the interaction.
-Therefore, even if GMC-GMC collisions happen, $f_{\mathrm{mol}}$ may increase and when the density is high enough high $f_{\mathrm{mol}}$ is seen even in the early stage of the interaction.
+From the perspective of chemical time-scale, it is not ruled out that high $f_{\mathrm{mol}}$ seen in interacting galaxies is achieved by the shock induced by the interaction.
+Therefore, even if GMC-GMC collisions happen, $f_{\mathrm{mol}}$ may increase and when the density is sufficiently high $f_{\mathrm{mol}}$ is seen even in the early stage of the interaction.

-We have discussed the reason why external pressure in interacting galaxies in early stage increases.
-Two scenarios, wide-spread shock and cloud-cloud collisions (both H\emissiontype{I}-H\emissiontype{I} cloud collisions and GMC-GMC collisions), are plausible causes of external pressure.
-Former one explains galactic scale external pressure, while latter one especially suits for the collision front of the interaction.
-In both case, shock undertakes an important role on effective gas phase transition from H\emissiontype{I} to H$_{2}$.
+We have discussed why external pressure in interacting galaxies in early stages increases.
+Two scenarios, widespread shock and cloud-cloud collisions (both H\emissiontype{I}-H\emissiontype{I} cloud collisions and GMC-GMC collisions), are plausible causes of external pressure.
+The former one explains galactic scale external pressure, while the latter is particularly suits for the collision front of the interaction.
+In both cases, shock plays an important role in effective gas phase transition from H\emissiontype{I} to H$_{2}$.